-A personal loan may be the perfect option to pay off your taxes.
+A personal loan may be a good option to pay off your taxes.
 Let’s work through the pros and cons to see if a personal loan is right for you.

 Pros of taking out a personal loan to pay off taxes

-You should absolutely shop around to find the personal loan with the most favourable loan terms.
+You should absolutely shop around to find the personal loan with the most favorable loan terms.
 This means a low-interest rate and flexible payment options.
 Your interest rate should be one of the main deciding factors when comparing loans.
-Borrowell personal loans start at 5.99% APR*.
-If you qualify, you’ll be offered a 3-year or 5-year option, so you can pick a debt-free date to work towards.

-If you want to pay off your loan early, some lenders, like Borrowell, will not charge you any repayment fees.
+If you want to pay off your loan early, some lenders will not charge you any repayment fees.
 These seemingly small perks can make all the difference when you’re working towards paying off your debt.

 Cons of taking out a personal loan to pay off taxes